samer-habash/MultiNodes-Kubeadm-Cluster/README.md

 This is an automated vagrant2.2+VirutalBox5.2 setup for creating kubeadm kubernetes .

-The project was modified and rebuilt in order to install 1 Master node and two slave nodes for learning purposes from your machine.
+The project has been built in order to install 1 Master node and two slave nodes for learning purposes from your machine.

 Please note that I am using Ubuntu18.04 image from vagrant.